Ardamirgr/OpenTG/AFR Meter/Firmware/OpenAFR_v1.1/readme.md

    - **Adafruit MCP4725** library
    - **Make sure to use only the libraries that are provided in this repo.**

-2. Ensure your `OpenAFR.h` and `lookup_tables.h` are present and correct for your board and sensor wiring.
+2. Ensure your `OpenTG.h` and `lookup_tables.h` are present and correct for your board and sensor wiring.

 3. Compile and flash using Arduino IDE / PlatformIO. **You will need an Arduino or similar to act as an ICSP**.